EUDAT-SLS/eudat_ols_aggregator/README.md

       The list of configured repositories can be passed as file such as in [repoConfig_noapikey.json](repoConfig_noapikey.json) or stored in the MongoDB in a dedicated collection, which can also be specified via [mongoConfig.json](mongoConfig.json)

+    * **Solr installation:**

+    The provided configuration files and Velocity templates were tested on a Solr 5.5.3 installation.
+They assume a Solr core named "termcollection" and should be put into the respective location (e.g. /var/solr/data/termcollection/...).
+The Velocity templates require some static files (css, img, js) which are located in the same directory but must be moved to the root solr server directory into a subdirectory called "termbrowser_resources" (e.g. [SOLR_HOME]/server/solr-webapp/webapp/termbrowser_resources/[css|img|js]/*).

     * **System configuration:**

       It is highly advisable to have sufficient RAM available on the machine running the harvester, EBI-OLS, Bioportal and Agroportal together yield about 15M classes/instances.